GEOID12B for Google Earth (GeoidGE)

 and return to this page to learn more.

-GeoidGE is a graphical front end for the NGS online tool, GEOID12A.
+GeoidGE is a graphical front end for the NGS online tool, GEOID12B.

 It eliminates the need to input geodetic coordinates and displays the converted

-height and geoid separation in a placemark balloon.
+height, geoid separation, and scale factor in a placemark balloon.
 Both ellipsoid-to-orthometric

 and orthometric-to-ellipsoid height conversions are supported.